kubeflow/katib/docs/workflow-design.md

 ## What happens after an `Experiment` CR is created

-When user creates an `Experiment` CR, Katib controllers using `Experiment` controller, `Suggestion` controller and `Trial` controller is working together to achieve hyperparameters tuning for user's Machine learning model.
+When user creates an `Experiment` CR, Katib `Experiment` controller, `Suggestion` controller and `Trial` controller is working together to achieve hyperparameters tuning for user's Machine learning model.
+The Experiment workflow looks as follows:

 <center>
 <img width="100%" alt="image" src="images/katib-workflow.png">